Driving the Future of Food Innovation

 Event Speakers

-Quick Links: ʻĀnela Akana, Annalisa Burgos, Michael Burke, Lou Cooperhouse, Matthew Greenbaum, Scott Halpern, T. Karen Hanada, Meli James, Wanelle Kaneshiro-Erdmann, Wayne Layugan, Patricia Loui, Jared Nakama, Dr. Carlos Peñaloza, Amanda Shaw, Brian Suzuki, Nina Ann Tanabe, James Kunane Tokioka, Susan Utsugi, Sharon Wages, Dane K. Wicker, Jina Wye, Denise Hayashi Yamaguchi, Hailey Zhou
+Quick Links: ʻĀnela Akana, Poni Askew, Naomi Bluesummers, Annalisa Burgos, Michael Burke, Catherine Chan, Rick Cohen, Lou Cooperhouse, Senator Donovan Dela Cruz, Lyle Fujikawa, Matthew Greenbaum, Scott Halpern, T. Karen Hanada, Meli James, Wanelle Kaneshiro-Erdmann, Wayne Layugan, Keoni Lee, Patricia Loui, Kimi Makaiau, Jared Nakama, Matthew Nguyen, Dr. Carlos Peñaloza, Amanda Shaw, Logan Shiroma, Brian Suzuki, Nina Ann Tanabe, James Kunane Tokioka, Susan Utsugi, Grant Verry, Sharon Wages, Dane K. Wicker, Dale Wright, Jina Wye, Denise Hayashi Yamaguchi, Hailey Zhou

 ʻĀnela Akana